-So, we forged ahead, not always learning

-RIGHTEOUS AND RELENTLESS STRUGGLE: AGAIN, REFLECTIONS ON THE PRINCIPLE AND PRACTICE the lessons from those whose experience and wisdom could accelerate both our development and the liberational project to which we and they were committed.
+So, we forged ahead, not always learning the lessons from those whose experience and wisdom could accelerate both our development and the liberational project to which we and they were committed.
 Even after reading Fanon, we again did not give enough weight to his counsel that "We must rid ourselves of the habit, now that we are in the thick of the fight, of minimizing the actions of our parents".
 For "They fought as well as they could with the arms they possessed then".
 And, of course, it is their struggles which brought us to this point.
-Moreover, it was our task not to deny their achievement, but to learn from it, build on it and take things further, as they did in their times.
-And now in sober reflection on our history, we hope and believe we did.
+Moreover, it was our task not to deny their achievement, but to learn from it, build on it and take things further.

+RIGHTEOUS AND RELENTLESS STRUGGLE: REFLECTIONS ON THE PRINCIPLE AND PRACTICE as they did in their times.
+And now in sober reflection on our history, we hope and believe we did

-Los Angeles Sentinel, 06-25-20, p.A6
+Los Angeles Sentinel, 08-30-18, pA6